gar6920/Numberblocks/README.md

 4. Create implementation-specific schemas on the server
 5. Register your implementation with the entity factories

-See the Numberblocks implementation for an example.
+See the default implementation for an example.

 ## Camera Controls